 ZrO2 or zirconium dioxide is a tough ceramic material with very similar expansion properties to steel.
 This is an advantage when considering shaft and housing fits for higher temperature applications.
 Although we usually refer to these bearings as ZrO2 bearings, they are made from ZrO2 stabilised with yttrium oxide which gives the material added strength and increased fracture resistance at room temperature.
 This is sometimes known as YSZ or YTZP.
 ZrO2 bearings are roughly 70% of the weight of steel bearings.

 The inch-sized ZrO2 full ceramic ball bearings listed below are available with cages (or retainers) made from PEEK, PTFE or 316 stainless steel.
 In addition, we keep stock of full complement ZrO2 bearings.
 These have no cage and extra balls.
-For the bearing cages, PEEK is generally the preferred option from stock due to the strength and durability of PEEK.
+For full complement type, the load ratings are approximately 20% higher but the maximum speed is 40% lower.
+As for bearing cages, PEEK is generally the preferred option from stock due to the strength and durability of PEEK.
 If an alternative cage material is required to cope with particular chemicals or temperature extremes beyond the range of PEEK, these can be manufactured to order.
 Inch-sized ZrO2 bearings are not magnetic or conductive and they are highly corrosion resistant to most chemicals.
 They are also extremely water resistant which is why they are often used in marine applications, particularly where the equipment is fully submerged or where 316 marine grade bearings will not cope with the load or speed.
 It is important to note that if ZrO2 has prolonged contact with steam or hot water, there may be some weakening of the material over time.

 Full complement ZrO2 imperial bearings or those with a 316 stainless cage can be used up to 400°C. The maximum speed should be decreased as the temperature increases above ambient, particularly if the bearings are unlubricated.
 Bearings with a PEEK cage are rated up to 250°C due to the lower maximum temperature of the cage material.
 It may be preferable to use a looser radial play at high temperatures, particularly if the inner ring temperature is likely to be greater than the outer ring temperature as this will reduce the radial play of the bearing.
 Our ZrO2 imperial bearings are supplied with a looser C3 radial play as standard.